A-Momin/noteshub/nts/notes_aws1.md

         -   `AssumeRoleWithWebIdentity`: Returns temporary security credentials for users authenticated via a web identity provider, such as Login with Amazon, Facebook, Google, or any OpenID Connect-compatible provider.
         -   `GetFederationToken`: Returns temporary security credentials for a federated user.
         -   `GetSessionToken`: Returns temporary security credentials for an AWS account or IAM user.

+    There are two main ways for an **IAM User** to request an AWS STS token, which grants **temporary, limited-privilege credentials**:

+    1.  **Requesting a Token with `GetSessionToken` (Same Permissions)**: The `GetSessionToken` API call generates temporary credentials that are based on the calling IAM user's long-term credentials and have the exact same permissions.
+This is primarily used to provide temporary, MFA-protected credentials.

+        -   **Prerequisites**:

+            -   The IAM user must have long-term access keys configured.
+            -   (Optional but recommended) The IAM user must have an MFA device configured, and the policy controlling access must require MFA.

+        -   **AWS CLI Example (with MFA)**: Use the `aws sts get-session-token` command, providing the MFA details:

+            ```bash
+            aws sts get-session-token \
+                --duration-seconds 3600 \
+                --serial-number arn:aws:iam::123456789012:mfa/user-name \
+                --token-code 123456
+            ```

+            -   `--duration-seconds`: The duration for the temporary credentials (e.g., 3600 seconds = 1 hour).
+Max is 36 hours for IAM users.
+            -   `--serial-number`: The ARN of the IAM user's MFA device.
+            -   `--token-code`: The current 6-digit code from the MFA device.

+            **Output:** The command returns a `Credentials` object containing the `AccessKeyId`, `SecretAccessKey`, and `SessionToken`.

+    2.  **Requesting a Token with `AssumeRole` (Delegated Permissions)**: The `AssumeRole` API call allows an IAM user to temporarily take on the permissions defined in an **IAM Role**.
+This is the standard method for delegating permissions within the same account or across accounts.

+        -   **Prerequisites**:

+            1.  **IAM Role:** An IAM Role must exist with the desired permissions (via a permissions policy).
+            2.  **Role Trust Policy:** The Role's **Trust Policy** must explicitly allow the IAM User to assume it.
+This is done by specifying the IAM User's ARN in the `Principal` element of the trust policy, allowing the `sts:AssumeRole` action.
+                ```json
+                {
+                    "Version": "2012-10-17",
+                    "Statement": [
+                        {
+                            "Effect": "Allow",
+                            "Principal": {
+                                "AWS": "arn:aws:iam::123456789012:user/target-user"
+                            },
+                            "Action": "sts:AssumeRole"
+                        }
+                    ]
+                }
+                ```
+            3.  **IAM User Permissions:** The IAM User must have an **identity-based policy** that grants them the `sts:AssumeRole` permission on the specific Role ARN.

+        -   **AWS CLI Example**: The IAM User uses their own long-term credentials to call the `assume-role` command, specifying the Role they want to assume:

+            ```bash
+            aws sts assume-role \
+                --role-arn arn:aws:iam::123456789012:role/TargetRoleName \
+                --role-session-name AWSCLI-Session
+            ```

+            -   `--role-arn`: The Amazon Resource Name (ARN) of the Role you want to assume.
+            -   `--role-session-name`: A unique identifier for the session (visible in CloudTrail logs).

+            **Output:** The command returns an `AssumedRoleUser` object and a `Credentials` object containing the temporary `AccessKeyId`, `SecretAccessKey`, and `SessionToken`.

+        -   **Next Step**: Once you receive the temporary credentials (Access Key ID, Secret Access Key, and Session Token), you must set them as environment variables or configure them in your AWS CLI/SDK profile to use them for subsequent AWS API calls.

     #### Instance Profile